elifncebe/NBA-Rookie-of-the-Year-Predictions-2025-2026-Season/README.md

-# NBA-Rookie-of-the-Year-Predictions-2025-2026-Season

-# 🏀 NBA Future Analytics Stars Technical Challenge
+# 🏀 NBA Rookie of the Year
 ### Predicting the 2025–26 Rookie of the Year (ROY)

 This project presents an end-to-end workflow for forecasting the NBA’s **Rookie of the Year (ROY)** using publicly available historical data from the official NBA Stats API (`nba_api`).
 The goal is to build a reproducible and data-driven model that identifies which rookies in a target season are most likely to win the award.